expatfile/next-runtime-env/README.md

 Then you can hit http://localhost:8080 or http://host-ip:8080 in your browser.

+## Technical Guide

+This library uses a small Golang binary that is responsible for generating the `env.js` environment file.
+We do this for tow reasons.

+1. A discreet binary enables us build the env config while booting an Nginx docker container without installing npm, nodejs and a host of packages.
+The resulting Nginx Alpine Docker container comes in at under 10Mb.

+2. Golang is very fast and very reliable.
+Its a system language and is more suitable for this type of application.

 #### Runtime environment variables

 The `env.js` environment configuration file is generated as the container boots.
 Therefore it will contain whitelisted env vars that are present at *container start*, any new environment variables needs a container restart.
 This is normal Docker behaviour.

+#### .env file order of priority

+We have replicated the order of priority as per the [CRA documentation](https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables#what-other-env-files-can-be-used).

+e.g. `.env.development.local, .env.development, .env.local, .env`